An Empirical Framework

 An Alternative to Waterfall

-Scrum’s incremental, iterative approach trades the traditional phases of “waterfall” development for the ability to develop a subset of high-value features first, incorporating feedback sooner.
+Scrum’s incremental, iterative approach trades the traditional phases of “waterfall” development for the ability to deliver small features first, then to revise plans based on ongoing discovery.

-The greatest potential benefit of Scrum is for complex work involving knowledge creation and collaboration, such as new product development.
-Scrum is usually associated with object-oriented software development.
+Scrum is for complex work involving knowledge creation and collaboration such as new product development.
 Its use has also spread to the development of products such as semiconductors, mortgages, and wheelchairs.

 Doing Scrum, or Pretending to Do Scrum?